Boundary Supply Prima System backpack review

 The outside the pack has an abundance of features which I will quickly list; sturnum strap, lash straps on the bottom, bike light attachment on back and left shoulder strap, flap top for access to main compartment, side access for camera cube, quick access pocket, expandable water bottle holder on the side, secret zipper pocket behind the water bottle holder, a hiddable lash strap above the water bottle pocket, zipper to document and laptop compartment, load lifter adjustment straps, side handle, well padded top handle, and pass through area for luggage handle.

 Of course a backpack is nothing unless it feels good on your back.
 The shoulder straps are very thick and have load lifter straps built into them.
 The back padding is pronounced and is made of a breathable foam covered in mesh.
-The back padding carve out a way for air to flow freely and does a decent job of keeping my back cool.
+Closer inspection reveals that the mesh has no backside and is only attached to the hard back panel around the sides.
+This allows air to flow between the backpack and back panel and then through the mesh and foam.
+Additionally, the back padding carve out a way for air to flow freely and does an excellent job of keeping my back cool.
 I am happy to say the bag is very comfortable.

 I think what really sold me on this bag, or at least had a profound impact, was the bluesign certification.
 For those who dont know Bluesign is a system for creating products out of environmentally safe and responsible materials.
 This includes the materials, processes of making the bag, and the waste that comes along with making the product.